Acellera/htmd/doc/source/tutorials/simulation/02-membrane-cellular-restraints.md

 from acellera_docs_theme.molstar import show3d
 ```

-## Step 1 - Load a built apelin receptor + membrane system
+## Step 1: Load a built apelin receptor and membrane system

 The {doc}`membrane tutorial <../system-prep/07-membrane>` walks through the OPM-aligned 5VBL build end to end.
 We reuse its output: `structure.prmtop` + `structure.pdb` for the apelin receptor (a GPCR) embedded in a POPC + cholesterol bilayer with the agonist peptide bound on the extracellular side.
 The pre-built pair lives under `tutorials/simulation/_systems/`; the cell below copies it into a local `./build/` and loads it into a Molecule.
-The box dimensions come from the PDB's `CRYST1` record - `get_cellular_restraints` needs them.
+The box dimensions come from the PDB's `CRYST1` record, which `get_cellular_restraints` needs.

 ```{code-cell} python
 :tags: [remove-cell]